-TI confirmed they use a brush to reface the wheels after testing.
-TI confirmed that this could generate static electricity and that distance, state and cleanness of the nozzle are of high importance.
+TI confirmed they use an anti-static brush to clean the wheels afterrefacing.
+TI confirmed that refacing could generate static electricity and that distance, state and cleanness of the nozzle are of high importance.
 The Taber test is sensitive and all details must be well calibrated.
-TI recommended abrading right away after cleaning.
+TI recommended abrading right away afterrefacing (followed by brushing) of the wheels.